Chocolate chip cookie lovers – this recipe is for you; The Best Chewy Chocolate Chip Cookies!

 - combination of white and brown sugar (I use light brown sugar, but dark will work too)

-- baking powder (or some type of leavening agent)
+- baking soda (or some type of leavening agent)

 - butter (or another fat like shortening)